Questions and Answers

 Remember that not all crimes affect your eligibility to provide care to children.
-But if the background check turns up a problem — like a history of disqualifying crimes or a record of abuse or neglect — we will ask you to send us more information about it within 30 days.
+But if the background check turns up a problem — like a history of disqualifying crimes or a record of child abuse or neglect — you will need to send us more information within 30 days.

 Throughout this process, you are the only person who will receive details about your results.
 We will not share specific results with your employer, but we will let them know that we’re conducting a review and have asked you for more information.

 Follow-up background checks

 I already got a background check in the last five years.
 Do I need another?

 That depends.
 Even if you switched child care jobs, your previous background check will still be valid as long as you: